eslint/eslint/docs/user-guide/configuring/configuration-files.md

   └── test.js
 ```

-The configuration cascade works by using the closest `.eslintrc` file to the file being linted as the highest priority, then any configuration files in the parent directory, and so on.
-When you run ESLint on this project, all files in `lib/` will use the `.eslintrc` file at the root of the project as their configuration.
-When ESLint traverses into the `tests/` directory, it will then use `your-project/tests/.eslintrc` in addition to `your-project/.eslintrc`.
-So `your-project/tests/test.js` is linted based on the combination of the two `.eslintrc` files in its directory hierarchy, with the closest one taking priority.
-In this way, you can have project-level ESLint settings and also have directory-specific overrides.
+The configuration cascade works based on the location of the file being linted.
+If there is a .eslintrc file in the same directory as the file being linted, then that configuration takes precedence.
+ESLint then searches up the directory structure, merging any .eslintrc files it finds along the way until reaching either a .eslintrc file with root: true or the root directory.

 In the same way, if there is a `package.json` file in the root directory with an `eslintConfig` field, the configuration it describes will apply to all subdirectories beneath it, but the configuration described by the `.eslintrc` file in the `tests/` directory will override it where there are conflicting specifications.